Updated: Jun 8

 I will never deceive a potential coaching client.
 I would never want anyone to go through what I went through.

 I will let people know that it is okay to have worked in a business function but struggle with having their own business.
 It's hard coming to terms with the reality that you may have built up a long-standing career in the corporate or nonprofit world, and that as an entrepreneur, you have to build up your reputation again.

 That despite my ordeal, I will continue to be a lifelong learner and someone willing to make investments into my business and personal growth.
 I am eager to play the long game.
 And as a business owner, you have to be a life-long learner.

-Not knowing everything about having a business will always continue to push me to study marketing and business every single day to provide my clients with the best information out there.
+Not knowing everything about having a business will always push me to study marketing and business every day to provide my clients with the best information.

 Have you ever been through a coaching experience you wish you could take back and how have you moved on from it?